 Butler Plumbing is Here to Provide Reliable Drain Water Heat Recovery Services and Save You Money

 Whether your motives are environmental or economic, many homeowners can agree that an energy efficient home has many advantages.
-Energy efficient renovations can not only help to cut down on the cost of your monthly utilities but also increase the value of your home.
+Energy efficient renovations can help reduce the cost of your monthly utilities and increase the value of your home.

 Plumbing renovations are a great first step to helping your home become more energy efficient.
 Many homeowners have already chosen to adopt energy efficient options like low-flow shower heads and high-efficiency toilets.
 Drain Water Heater recovery devices can help to further increase your home’s energy efficiency.

-Drain Water Heat Recovery (DWHR) devices are silent, maintenance-free energy savers that capture heat otherwise destined for the sewer and transfer it to cold water coming into your hot water heating device.
+Drain Water Heat Recovery (DWHR) devices are silent, maintenance-free energy savers.
+They capture heat destined for the sewer and transfer it to cold water coming into your hot water heating device.
 This results in less energy being required to heat your water to the desired temperature.

 How does a Drain Water Heat Recovery Device Work?

 Drain water recovery units are made up of coiled tubes wrapped around drain pipes.
 These coiled tubes work to capture heat from wastewater as it leaves your home.
 They then return the heat to your hot water system which reduces the energy required to provide hot water to your home.

 The best thing about drain water heat recovery systems is that they will work well with all types of water heaters including tankless and solar water heaters.
 Once installed, hot water from your showers, bathtubs, sinks, dishwashers, and washing machines can be recovered.
 Most drain water recovery units can store recovered heat for future use.
 Be sure to ask your plumbing contractor about the unit’s storage capacity!
 A unit without storage capacity will only have useful energy during the simultaneous flow of cold water and heated drain water, like while showering.